Marshalling broken in Ruby 2.5.0 for Structs with keyword_init: true

 This issue is caused by marshal.c calling the struct initializer with regular arguments instead of keyword arguments.

-Updated by Hanmac (Hans Mackowiak) over 3 years ago
+Updated by Hanmac (Hans Mackowiak) almost 4 years ago

 ah yeah i see the problem

 comparing the dump of the two cases, the dump doesn't know that the struct might need keyword_init (might not need to know?)